wkpalan/gaf-utils/README.rst

-gaf-utils
+go_utils
 =========

-This is a simple python utility to read and write Gene Annotation Format Files.
+This is a simple python utility to read and write Gene Ontology related Files (e.g. gaf, obo).
 Will be updated to do more complicated filtering later on

 Build Status |buildstatus| Requirement Status |requirementstatus|